sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 - EFSS and IOP must be accessible from the outside (see here (FIXME))
 - FIXME...

-#### Before joining the mesh
+#### Before joining the ScienceMesh
-- Read this (FIXME) introductory document that details the technical requirements to join the mesh
+- Read this (FIXME) introductory document that details the technical requirements to join the ScienceMesh
 - Install the IOP (Reva) as explained here (FIXME)
 - Configure the IOP and connect it to your EFSS as explained here (FIXME)
 - Run some self-tests as explained here (FIXME)